Calvinbullock/new-life/README.md

 # Overview

-New Life was a game I was building to learn how to use and learn graphics libraries and have fun learning.
+New Life was a game I was building to learn more about using libraries and have fun learning more c++.

-The actual program is not much more than a basic tile map with collisions, and a player sprite.
+The actual program is not much more than a basic tile map with collisions, and a few sprites sprite, so far.

-The graphics library I used was SFML and c++.

 [Software Demo Video](https://www.youtube.com/watch?v=TKum7AfY2Do)